Skip to Content

 • Preheat air fryer to 300°F/ 150°C (approx 3 minutes).

-• Place ham in a small pan or baking dish, add water to the base of the dish and bake ham in the air fryer for 15 minutes.
+• Place ham in a small pan or baking dish, spoon the glaze evenly over the ham.

-• Once ham is cooked, remove from air fryer, cover with foil and set aside to rest for at least 10 minutes until ready serve.
+• Cover with foil, and allow to rest for at least 10 minutes before serving.

 • Collect the glaze and juices from the base of the roasting dish and pour over the ham just before serving.